-The Ismetpasa segment of the NAF has not been seismically active for over nine centuries, the last one occurred at a nearby settlement Hamamlı in 1045 AD, as far as official recordings of earthquakes in Turkey are concerned; instead it is found to be creeping along the NAF from the findings that will be historically explained in subsequent sections of this paper.
-However, two of the largest earthquakes, out of twelve on the NAF, in the last century occurred in the vicinity of Ismetpasa segment, namely the Gerede earthquake in 1944 ( $M_w = 7.2$ ) in the western tail and the Kursunlu earthquake in 1951 ( $M_w = 6.9$ ) in the eastern tail of the fault [28].
+Ismetpasa segment of the NAF has not been seismically active for over nine centuries, the last one occurred at a nearby settlement Hamamli in 1045 AD, as far as official recordings of earthquakes in Turkey are concerned, instead it is found to be creeping along the NAF from the findings that will be historically explained in further sections of this paper.
+However, two of the largest earthquakes, out of twelve on the NAF, in the last century occurred in the vicinity of Ismetpasa segment, namely Gerede earthquake in 1944 (Mw=7.2) in the western tail and Kursunlu earthquake in 1951 (Mw=6.9) in the eastern tail of the fault [28].
 It is reported that both earthquakes inflicted offsets on the surface in the Ismetpasa segment, especially the Gerede earthquake with a surface rupture of 160 km, creating vertical displacements of 10-40 cm to the north and south of the main rupture [29].
-Although the Kursunlu earthquake did not rupture as much as the Gerede earthquake, it still managed to cause a surface rupture 32 km long with a 60 cm dextral strike-slip offset and a 30 cm vertical displacement with a downthrown northern block [30].
+Although the Kursunlu earthquake did not rupture as much as the Gerede earthquake but still managed to cause a surface rupture 32 km long with a 60 cm dextral strike-slip offset and a 30 cm vertical displacement with a downthrown northern block [30].

-The following sections give detailed account of measurements and analyses conducted on Ismetpasa segment of the NAF.
+The following sections gives detailed account of measurements and analyses conducted on Ismetpasa segment of the NAF.
 In order for readers to make sound comparisons and arrive at valid conclusions, the historical account of monitoring measurements are investigated in two separate sections, namely conventional and modern monitoring measurements at the Ismetpasa segment.

-3 Conventional monitoring measurements at Ismetpasa segment
+3 Conventional monitoring measurements at the Ismetpasa segment

 Ambraseys [31] was the first scientist to observe the fault creep at the Ismetpasa segment when noticed a cracked wall of State Highway Maintenance Station, or the railway station.
-He immediately measured the width of the crack on the wall with tape meter and found it equal to 24 cm, which gave a 2 cm/yr creeping rate by taking into account twelve years of time span between the building date of the wall (1957) and the measurement date (1969).
+He immediately measured the width of the crack on the wall with tape meter and obtained 24 cm, which gave a 2 cm/yr creeping rate by taking into account of twelve years of time span between the building date (1957) of the wall and measurement date (1969).
 He stumbled on this discovery when he came to Turkey in 1969 to investigate the ruptures on the NAF since the devastating Erzincan earthquake in 1939.
 During his visit to the location late spring of 1969, he found that the wall facing east sheared off and displaced in a right-lateral sense by 24 cm, and the longer wall facing south compressed by approximately 5 cm.
-After carefully examining the fault zone, in line with the crack in the wall, he encountered no apparent offsets a few kilometers on either side of Ismetpasa (fig. 3).
+After carefully examining the fault zone, in line with the crack in the wall, he encountered no apparent offsets a few kilometers on either side of Ismetpasa.